gentlee/react-redux-cache/README.md

   },
   utils: {applyEntityChanges},
 } = createCache({
-  // Used as prefix for actions and in default cacheStateSelector
+  // Used as prefix for actions and in default cacheStateSelector for selecting cache state from redux state.
   name: 'cache',
   // Typenames provide a mapping of all typenames to their entity types, which is needed for proper typing and normalization.
   // Empty objects with type casting can be used as values.